Thane

-Thane (/mr/; known as Thana, until 1996) is a metropolitan city located on the coast of Maharashtra in India and north-east of Mumbai.
-It is an immediate neighbour of Mumbai city proper, and a part of the Mumbai Metropolitan Region.
+Thane (/mr/; known as Thana until 1996) is a city in western India, in the state of Maharashtra.
+It neighbours Mumbai and is part of the Mumbai Metropolitan Region.
 It is situated in the north-east of Salsette Island.

-Thane city is situated entirely within Thane taluka, and serves as headquarters of Thane district.
-Thane city is the 15th most populous city in India, with a population of 1,890,000 according to the 2011 census.
+Thane serves as the headquarters of the Thane district and is located inside Thane taluka.
+It is the 15th most populous city in India, with a population of 1,890,000 according to the 2011 census.